gnzsnz/gonzalosaenz.com/content/Guacamole.md

 Title: Guacamole Docker containers
 Date: 2020-03-15
 Modified: 2020-03-15
-Category: misc
+Category: Misc
 Tags: Guacamole, VNC, SSL, RDP
 Slug: Guacamole
 Authors: Gonzalo Saenz
 Status: published
 Summary: This post explain how to install and configure Guacamole using Docker

-Apache Guacamole is a clientless remote desktop gateway.
+Apache Guacamole is a client-less remote desktop gateway.
 It supports protocols like VNC, RDP, and SSH.
 Once Guacamole is installed on a server, all you need to access your desktops is a web browser.

 Guacamole can be deployed using Docker, removing the need to build guacamole-server from source or configure the web application manually.
 The Guacamole project provides officially-supported Docker images for both Guacamole and guacd which are kept up-to-date with each release.